jharwell/sierra/docs/src/requirements/index.rst

 won't for older; as older versions become EOL support for them is dropped and no effort is made at compatibility, in order to take advantage of newer language features.

+For all external plugins (e.g., those which don't come with SIERRA) which you would want to define/use, they will have to be packaged according to the guidance in :ref:`plugins/external`, specifically how module imports must be structured w.r.t. dynamic modifications to ``sys.path`` to support arbitrary plugin loading at runtime.

 .. _req/exp: